taifyang/yolo-inference/README.md

 | YOLO26n            | OBB              | CPU                | INT8                  | ×        | 105.9ms      | ×       | 29.0ms   | ×        |
 | YOLO26n            | OBB              | GPU                | INT8                  | ×        | 107.9ms      | ×       | ?        | 3.2ms    |

-You can download some model weights in: <https://pan.baidu.com/s/1843WW7tNQK1ycqIALje_fA?pwd=adis>

-**For your own model, you should transpose output dims such as from 1x84x8400 to 1x8400x84 for YOLOv8, YOLOv9, YOLOv11, YOLOv12, YOLOv13 detection, segmentation, pose and obb.**